-The Values and Ethics Department works closely with The Pastoral team and links to house and year assemblies.
+The PSHE Department works closely with The Pastoral team and links to house and year assemblies.

-The timetabled Values and Ethics programme meets, and exceeds statutory requirements and underpins the ethos of the school.
+The timetabled PSHE programme meets, and exceeds statutory requirements and underpins the ethos of the school.
 The focus changes and adapts every year to meet the needs of individual year groups and to reflect current issues.
 Our programme contributes to personal development by helping students to build confidence, resilience and self-esteem.
-The Values and Ethics programme is viewed by Worcestershire LA as exemplary and is delivered by PSHE trained teachers.
+The PSHE programme is viewed by Worcestershire LA as exemplary and is delivered by PSHE trained teachers.
 We work closely with the PSHE association to ensure that our programme of study is relevant, identifies the key concepts, skills and attributes as set out in the national curriculum framework.

 Students in KS3 will study: